England World Cup winner Jack Charlton dies at 85

-LONDON (AP) — Jack Charlton, an uncompromising central defender who played alongside his brother, Bobby, in England’s World Cup-winning side in 1966 before enjoying coaching success with Ireland, has died.
+Jack Charlton, an uncompromising central defender who played alongside his brother, Bobby, in England’s World Cup-winning side in 1966 before enjoying coaching success with Ireland, has died.
 He was 85.

 Nicknamed “Big Jack,” and celebrated for his earthy “beer and cigarettes” image, Charlton was Footballer of the Year in England in 1967.
 He spent all his club career at Leeds from 1952-73, tying its all-time record of 773 appearances.
 He won every domestic honor, including the league title in 1969.

-Charlton’s family said he died at home on Friday in Northumberland.
+Charlton died at home on Friday in his native Northumberland in northeast England, surrounded by his family.

 “As well as a friend to many, he was a much-adored husband, father, grandfather and great-grandfather,” the family said in a statement.
 “We cannot express how proud we are of the extraordinary life he led and the pleasure he brought to so many people in different countries and from all walks of life.